- Introduction

 -

-Destination Name: A unique name for the Destination.
+Destination Name: A unique name for the Destination, not exceeding 255 characters.

 -

-Server Hostname: The server hostname in your cluster credentials.
+Server Hostname: The server hostname that you obtained from your Databricks account.

 -

-Database Port: The port in your cluster credentials.
+Database Port: The port that you obtained from your Databricks account.
 Default value: 443.

 -

-HTTP Path: The HTTP path to the data source in Databricks, from your cluster credentials.
+HTTP Path: The HTTP path that you obtained from your Databricks account.

 -